 The Sharon Academy is founded on the belief that all students have the potential to change their lives as well as their communities.
 Therefore, community is woven into all of our activities: academic, athletic, dramatic, and artistic.
 TSA students are independent, innovative, and engaged.
-They are essential to making the school what it is.

 "Our students remind us daily that the operative word in education is 'learning' not 'teaching'.
 Learning is the thoughtful, creative, and intelligent activity of learners.
-Learners make learning." -Michael Livingston, Former Head of School
+Learners make learning." - Michael Livingston, Former Head of School

 TSA offers a remarkably affordable independent school education.
-The Sharon Academy maintains its tuition at the announced state average.
 Because we are an approved independent school, any Vermont town that offers students school choice will cover our tuition.
 At TSA, 85% of our students are publicly funded.

-The high school is located at 6704 VT RTE 14 and enrolls approximately 125 students per year.
-The middle school is located on a separate campus about 1.5 miles from the high school at 79 VT RTE 132 and enrolls an average of 35 students per year.
-The small size of both schools supports the emphasis we place on high academic standards, differentiated instruction, and the social/emotional needs of young adolescents.
+The high school is located at 205 Academy Drive and enrolls approximately 125 students per year.
+The middle school is located on a separate campus about 1.5 miles from the high school at 79 VT RTE 132 and enrolls an average of 40 students per year.
+The small size of both schools supports the emphasis we place on high academic standards, differentiated instruction, and the social and emotional needs of young adolescents.